-We are one of nine primarily faith-based organizations partnering with the federal government to help refugees start their lives in safety in America.
+We are one of 10 primarily faith-based organizations partnering with the federal government to help refugees start their lives in safety in America.
 Once refugees are settled into their new homes, HIAS and our partners help them learn English, access employment services, and become part of their new American communities.
-Through our Welcome Circle and Community Co-Sponsorship programs, HIAS also mobilizes Jewish, interfaith, and secular communities to take an active role in resettling their new neighbors and supporting the integration of refugees.
+Through our Welcome Corps, Welcome Circle, and Community Co-Sponsorship programs, HIAS also mobilizes Jewish, interfaith, and secular communities to take an active role in resettling their new neighbors and supporting the integration of refugees.

 resettled in new communities across the United States in the 2022 fiscal year